-We take very seriously GRACE 's charge to be a Christian presence in a secular world.
-Therefore, all activities that GRACE engages in are intended to further its religious purpose, as stated in our Purpose Statement.
-As such, all of our programs are considered an outgrowth of the mission of GRACE to preach, teach, evangelize and instill the Gospel message of Jesus Christ.
+We take Grace's charge to be a Christian presence in a secular world very seriously.
+Therefore, Grace's activities are intended to further its religious purpose, as stated in our Purpose Statement.
+As such, all of our programs are considered an outgrowth of the mission of Grace to preach, teach, evangelize, and instill the Gospel message of Jesus Christ.